 Setting Up a Local Entity

-Setting up a branch, subsidiary, or Free Zone company allows you to hire directly.
-This approach offers full control but comes with setup costs, legal obligations, and ongoing administrative responsibilities.
+Setting up a branch, subsidiary, or Free Zone company gives you full control over your hiring and operations in the UAE.
+The trade-off is upfront setup costs, ongoing legal obligations, and administrative responsibilities that require local expertise to manage correctly.

 Working with an Employer of Record (EOR)